 And while Walkers is a very good product, homemade shortbread cookies are actually incredibly easy to make, using only three ingredients!

 I've written a separate post about why is shortbread called shortbread and a bit of its history.
-In that post there’s made mention of two interesting trivia tidbits: (a) the 3 : 2 : 1 recipe ratio of 3 parts flour, 2 parts butter, and 1 part sugar (by weight), and (b) something about altering the structure using other ingredients.
+In that post there’s made mention of two interesting trivia tidbits: (a) the 3 : 2 : 1 recipe ratio of 3 parts flour, 2 parts butter, and 1 part sugar (by weight), and (b) altering the cookie's texture using other ingredients.

 Salt: I keep saying there are only three ingredients in a Scottish shortbread recipe, and that's true, up to a point.